-This Evidence of Coverage document tells you how to get your medical care and prescription drugs.
-It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.
+This Evidence of Coverage document tells you how to get your medical care.
+It explains your rights and responsibilities, what is covered, what you pay as a member of the plan and how to file a complaint if you are not satisfied with a decision or treatment.

-The words coverage and covered services refer to the medical care and services and the prescription drugs available to you as a member of our plan.
+The words coverage and covered services refer to the medical care and services available to you as a member of our plan.